A first approach with sparring

 The first type of sparring that we analyze is the slow-motion fighting.
 This kind of “clash” is the least dangerous, it favors technique, balance, tactics and strategy but completely excludes speed, stress, conditioning and power.

 - Before engaging our partner we can move at the speed that we prefer

-- When we are in contact, all the movements are at “slow motion” (both for the attacker, both for the defender)
+- When we are in contact (touch distances), all the movements should be at “slow motion” (both for the attacker, both for the defender)

 - The “slow motion” speed must remain as much as possible constant (no accelerations or decelerations)